Sending a clear and consistent message lies at the heart of any successful communications campaign and National Heritage Week is no different.

 - Emphasize the benefits protecting our natural heritage brings to Ireland (jobs, tourism, water, food, flood control, health and enjoyment).

-- In particular, this year, we wish to spark a national conversation by highlighting the ways in which our past has shaped who we are today and who we will be in the future.
+- In particular, this year, we wish to spark a national conversation about the connection between people and place.